GitauHarrison/somasoma-tech-blog/README.md

 (venv)$ pip3 install -r requirements.txt
 ```

+5. Update environment variables following the template seen in `.env.template`

-5. Run the application
+6. Run the application

 ```python
 (venv)$ flask run # from the top-level directory
 ```

-6. See the application
+7. See the application

 ```python
 # Paste the following into a browser: http://127.0.0.1:5000/
 ```

-7. Intersted in testing the locally running application on another device?
+8. Intersted in testing the locally running application on another device?
 Run the command below in your terminal:

 ```python
 (venv)$ ngrok http 5000